Ovid/dbix-class-easyfixture/README.md

             },
         }

-    Or you can write the above like this:
+    Or you can skip the `requires` block entirely and write the above like this (which is now the preferred syntax, but whatever floats your boat):

         {
             new      => 'Customer',